Holographic $T\bar{T}$ deformation of the entanglement entropy in (A)dS$_3$/CFT$_2$: The Replica Method for the -Deformed Field Theory

 Substituting this expression for $\alpha$ into eq.~\eqref{eq:dlnz/dr}, the $n$-replica partition function $Z_n$ can be computed by integrating with respect to $\alpha$:

 The entanglement entropy of the subregion $A$ is then obtained as

 The entanglement entropy between two antipodal points on a sphere reflects the number of degrees of freedom in the field theory defined on the sphere~\cite{Casini:2012ei}.
 Casini and Huerta, using the principles of unitarity and locality in quantum field theory (QFT), demonstrated that the $C$-function, which measures the degrees of freedom, exhibits a monotonically decreasing behavior along the renormalization group flow for unitary and Lorentz-invariant QFTs~\cite{Casini:2004bw, Barnes:2004jj, Gukov:2015qea}.
 This validates Zamolodchikov's $C$-theorem~\cite{Zamolodchikov:1986gt}.
 Since the $T\bar{T}$ trace flow equation is equivalent to the holographic renormalization group flow equation, the renormalization group flow can be controlled by adjusting the radius of the sphere~\cite{deBoer:1999tgo, Verlinde:1999xm, Heemskerk:2010hk, Nishioka:2018khk,Grieninger:2023knz, Kamei:2024iei}.
-In the AdS case, the $C$-function is given by
+In the AdS case, the $C$-function can be constructed through the entanglement entropy.

-As illustrated in figure~\ref{fig:The C-function of AdS spacetime.}, the $C$-function decreases monotonically as $r$ decreases, consistent with the number of degrees of freedom decreases along the renormalization group flow.
+As illustrated in figure~\ref{fig:The C-function of AdS spacetime.}, the $C$-function decreases monotonically as $r$ decreases.
 Additionally, as $r$ approaches infinity, the $C$-function converges to the central charge of the two-dimensional CFT, indicating that the renormalization group flow approaches the UV fixed point~\cite{Nakayama:2013is}.
 This behavior is in agreement with the $C$-theorem.

-The $C$-theorem can be proven using locality and unitarity, but the converse is not true.
-Therefore, the locality of the field theory is next examined through the strong subadditivity inequality and the boosted strong subadditivity inequality.
-The strong subadditivity inequality is given by

-where the subsystems $A$ and $B$ are shown in figure~\ref{SSA}.
-In the limit where $A \rightarrow B$ and $|A| = |B| = L$, the strong subadditivity inequality can be expressed in its infinitesimal form as